jonhudgins/machine-learning-pm2.5/README.md

 # Machine-Learning-Air-Pollution-Prediction
-Predicting PM2.5 levels of air pollution
+Using machine learning techniques to predict PM2.5 levels of air pollution